The PagerDuty connector enables you to trigger, acknowledge, and resolve PagerDuty alerts. In particular, it uses the v2 Events API.

 - Enter an Integration Name in the format Elastic-service-name (for example, Elastic-Alerting or Kibana-APM-Alerting) and select Elastic Alerts from the Integration Type menu.

 Click Add Integration to save your new integration.

 You will be redirected to the Integrations tab for your service.
 An Integration Key is generated on this screen.

-- Save this key, as you will use it when you configure the integration with Elastic in the next section.
+- Save this key for use when you configure the connector in Kibana.